 In 2019, Street Child in partnership with the Pratham Education Foundation worked with ASER Nepal and Aasaman Nepal to produce a provincial-level report on learning levels in Nepal and to lay the foundations for an enlarged alliance.

 Read our report here.

 The Alliance convenes and collaborates with local communities and civil society organisations and strengthens their capacities to conduct citizen-led assessments and to access, analyse and actively use assessments to: advocate, catalyse action, and create an innovative, inclusive accountability apparatus to track towards transnational targets for learning.
-Our activities in Afghanistan, Bangladesh, Myanmar and Nepal aspire to ignite influence and impact across the region – through stronger linkages with local education authorities and actors across South Asia.
+Our activities in Bangladesh, Myanmar and Nepal aspire to ignite influence and impact across the region – through stronger linkages with local education authorities and actors across South Asia.

 Together, we aim to close the gap between investments and impact on learning levels for children and communities across South Asia.